 Rhubarb week continues with this easy Strawberry-Rhubarb Jam.
 Have you ever made jam?
 It’s surprisingly easy, once you get past the whole lining-up-and-sterilizing-the-jars thing.
-And once you try homemade jam, you won’t go back for the store-bought stuff again!
+And once you try a homemade version, you won’t go back for the store-bought stuff again!

 An easy homemade strawberry-rhubarb jam that's thousands of times better than anything you'll find at the grocery store.